 Remember that each boy and girl in each age group gets points, (25 points for 1st place, 22 for 2nd, 20 for 3rd, 17 for 4th, 15 for 5th, then 10 points for each competitor in 7th place and below) and the Series Prize is awarded to the Girl and Boy in each age group who have the highest total scores of their best three race results.

-The Series Winners will win a fab two-day one-night adventure in a Big Tree Campervan!
+The Series Prize Winners for the U10 to U16 categories wil win a fab two-day one-night adventure in a Big Tree Campervan!

-After a very successful first year the ‘Big Tree Campervans Tayside & Fife Regional Youth MTB Series 2014’ will continue with the same principles of proving a fun, local and accessible mountain bike race experience.
+Now in its 5th year, the ‘Big Tree Campervans Tayside & Fife Regional Youth MTB Series 2017’ will continue with the same principles of proving a fun, local and accessible mountain bike race experience.

 It is a multi-discipline race series aimed at children & young people in the autumn.
 All races are suitable for a hard-tail mountain bike & will serve as a local introduction to the sport of mountain biking.